 THE OXFORD COMMA

-At a small private boys' school on the San Andrea Fault in California, the lines between friends and spouses — as well as teachers and students — start to blur, and everyone must decide what’s real and what isn’t.
-The Oxford Comma is a quantum play about love and other natural disasters.
+At a small private boys' school on the San Andreas Fault in California, the lines between friends and spouses — as well as teachers and students — start to blur, and everyone must decide what’s real and what isn’t.
+The Oxford Comma is a quantum play about love and earthquakes.